Lightweight Face Oils for Natural Glow

 How Face Oils Create Natural Glow

-Face oils create glow through three mechanisms.
+Face oils create glow through three steps.
 First, they reflect light off skin's surface for an immediate luminous effect.
-Second, they strengthen the skin barrier, which improves texture and light reflection over time.

-🔬 The Turmeric Science
+The Turmeric Science

 Best Lightweight Face Oils for Every Skin Type

-For Oily & Acne-Prone Skin
+For Oily and Acne-Prone Skin

 Oily skin needs oils high in linoleic acid and low in oleic acid.
-These absorb quickly without clogging pores:
+These absorb quickly without clogging pores.

-For Normal & Combination Skin
+For Normal and Combination Skin

 You have flexibility.
-These oils balance hydration without overwhelming any zone:
+These oils balance hydration without overwhelming any zone.

-For Dry & Mature Skin
+For Dry and Mature Skin

-- Argan Oil: Balanced fatty acid profile, rich in vitamin E. Absorbs well despite richer texture.
+- Argan Oil: Balanced fatty acid profile, rich in vitamin E, absorbs well despite richer texture

-📋 The Comedogenic Rating Scale
+The Pore-Clogging Rating Scale

 1-2 (Low Risk): Rosehip, grapeseed, marula, sea buckthorn

-3-4 (Moderate Risk): Olive, avocado, sweet almond (use cautiously)
+3-4 (Moderate Risk): Olive, avocado, sweet almond (use with caution)

 How to Apply Face Oil for Maximum Glow

-The Correct Application Technique
+Application Technique

 Step 1: Start With Damp Skin